Skip to main content

 Rendang

-Rich, slow-cooked dry curry originally from Indonesia but beloved Malaysia.
-Beef (occasionally chicken/lamb) simmered coconut milk, lemongrass, galangal, garlic, turmeric, ginger, chilies until liquid reduces, meat tender, caramelized.
-CNN Travel voted rendang world's most delicious food 2011.
+A slow-cooked dry curry that came from Indonesia but is loved across Malaysia.
+Beef - sometimes chicken or lamb - simmers in coconut milk with lemongrass, galangal, garlic, turmeric, ginger and chilies until the liquid cooks down and the meat turns tender and caramelized.
+CNN Travel ranked rendang the world's most delicious food in 2011.

 Hainanese Chicken Rice